mich-s/recipes-rest-api/README.md

 # Recipes REST API
 Recipes REST API includes 3 built-in recipes, but you can add more if you wish.
-You can test REST API in the following ways:
+You can test Recipes REST API in the following ways:
 - find all recipes
-- search a recipe by given id
+- search a recipe by id
 - create a new recipe
 - update a recipe with given id
 - remove a recipe from the database